-Medication-assisted treatment for opioid use disorders has been associated with a decreased rate of suicide.
+Medication for addiction treatment (MAT) for opioid use disorder has been associated with a decreased rate of suicide.
 Opioid-dependent individuals who used methadone or buprenorphine to treat their addiction exhibited less suicidal behavior.

 For more information about effective treatments for opioid use disorder and the relationship between opioid use disorder and suicide risk, please visit www.opioidscreening.org